fsarron/fsarron.github.io/_pages/repositories.md

 layout: page
 permalink: /repositories/
 title: repositories
-description: Repositories I have worked on
+description: Public softwares and packages I have worked on, and their associated repositories
 nav: true
 nav_order: 4
 ---